 - Conversation Circles

-Each semester, the English Language Institute presents a series of English for Academic Purposes workshops for international graduate students.
+Each semester, the English Language Institute presents a series of English for Academic Purposes workshops for graduate students.

 These interactive workshops focus on specific English writing and speaking skills graduate students must master to succeed in their academic and professional life.